 Predefined key lines give you consistent sizing for basic shapes and proportions across the icon set.
 This helps to establish relationships between similar icons.

-Style & Anatomy #
+Style and Anatomy #

 The stylistic conventions of Nordicons create a meaningful connection with our UI typeface and the Nordhealth logomark.
 The overall style is friendly, rounded, and matches closely the shape and thickness of both Nordhealth’s logomark and the typeface we use to set text in user interfaces.